Comoro River: History

 A 2017 study investigated the impact of floods and proposed countermeasures in the Comoro basin.
 The outcome of the study's hydrologic analysis was that the river was wide enough to flow its peak discharges under a 50-year return period.
 The report of the study recommended that existing countermeasures against flooding be strengthened by flood control, e.g. construction of an upstream check dam for sediment control and rehabilitation of the downstream levees, to mitigate flood risk.

 In March 2019, the government urged more than 100 families living in unauthorised housing within 50 m of the river to relocate "immediately", after flood water from heavy rains had destroyed seven houses on the riverbank the previous week.
 At the end of that year, 11 more houses were said to have been washed away in the suco of Manleuana.
 Authorities then said that more than 200 homes built along the river were at risk of flooding, and repeated earlier calls for householders to move out.
 In April 2021, further flooding of the river triggered by Cyclone Seroja caused additional houses to be washed away.

-According to the United Nations Office for Disaster Risk Reduction (UNDRR), the Cyclone Seroja flooding affected 13 municipalities and 30,322 households throughout East Timor, destroyed 4,212 houses, took 34 lives, and was "... said to be the worst the country has seen in 50 years ...".
-The East Timor country coordinator for the Australian Humanitarian Partnership consortium said that it was "anything but typical".
+According to the United Nations Office for Disaster Risk Reduction (UNDRR), the Cyclone Seroja flooding affected 13 municipalities and 30,322 households throughout Timor-Leste, destroyed 4,212 houses, took 34 lives, and was "... said to be the worst the country has seen in 50 years ...".
+The Timor-Leste country coordinator for the Australian Humanitarian Partnership consortium said that it was "anything but typical".
 The country manager of Australian People for Health, Education and Development Abroad (APHEDA) attributed it to the obstruction of waterways by housing erected along them.
 She said that such housing blocks water canals, and that the government needed to enforce the country's pre-independence rule against building within 100 m of bodies of water.